PreethiMaddikunta/CS50_FinalProject/README.md

-# CS50 final project:Note-taking Flask Web Application with User Authentication
+Note-taking Flask Web Application with User Authentication

 It's a python web application, where the user can add notes, delete the notes.